Premium calculation for experience-rated employers

 There is a 30 per cent cap on premium rate changes for experience-rated employers.
 The premium rate is calculated by dividing the employer's premium payable (APP x CPA) by Wages and compared to the premium rate for the last policy period.

-The cap is only applied if the increase or decrease results from a change in your claims experience, or due to amendments in the premium methodology.
-It does not apply if the premium increase or decrease is only due to a change in your WIC or wages.
+The cap is only applied if the increase or decrease results from your own claims experience, or due to amendments in the premium methodology.
+It does not apply if the premium increase or decrease is only due to a change in your Workers Compensation Industry Classification (WIC), business activity or wages.
 If you qualify for capping this is automatically applied to your premium.

 What is premium capping and how does it work?